Learn About the Family Style Restaurant Concept

-In traditional family-style dining food is served on platters and diners serve themselves (just like at home).
+In traditional family-style dining, food is served on platters and diners serve themselves (just like at home).
 You can see this type of dining at many traditional Chinese and Korean restaurants.
-Olive Garden built one of the most successful campaigns on their family-style dining with the tagline “When you’re here, you’re family” serving up unlimited bread and salad in large platters for the entire dining party.
-Today it is not uncommon for family-style restaurants to serve guests individual entrees already plated.
+Olive Garden built one of the most successful campaigns on their family-style dining with the tagline “When you’re here, you’re family” serving up unlimited breadsticks and salad in large platters for the entire dining party.
+Today, it is not uncommon for family-style restaurants to serve guests individual entrees already plated.

 If you offering catering services at your restaurant, family style dining works well for small to mid-sized groups.
 It is much easier to simultaneously feed 50 people if you have to drop only 10 salads versus 50.

 Pros and Cons of Family Style Restaurant Concept